 - You can also add subdirectories by copying the entire block and changing

-~/directorywhere directory is the subdirectory you want to modify permissions.
+~/directorywhere the directory is the subdirectory you want to modify permissions.

 # Permissions example <Limit ALL> # Limit everything DenyAll </Limit> <Directory /home12/usbdocs/files> # Allow everyone inside this folder <Limit ALL> AllowAll </Limit> </Directory> <Directory /home12/usbdocs/files/test1> # Allow "test1" inside this folder and all other users will be denied <Limit ALL> Order Allow,Deny AllowUser test1 Deny ALL </Limit> </Directory>